When Used With Tact, These Techniques can Help to Make Your Presentations Fun and Engaging

 Those who are experienced with some of these functions may find them a bit mundane, but I still remember how cool it was to find and use them for the first time.
 While many may be aware of some of these techniques, I think most readers will find something fun and new here.

 Following are 10 pretty cool things you can do with the popular presentation tool.
 Some are really easy, others will take more time and effort to get familiar with.
-Just be sure not to go overboard with these – use them sparingly for emphasis and to keep it interesting, not to create a kaleidoscope of visual chaos.
+Just be sure not to go overboard with these – especially when getting started with PowerPoint use them sparingly for emphasis and to keep it interesting, not to create a kaleidoscope of visual chaos.

 PowerPoint's Animation capabilities are an easy way to bring some fun and pizzazz to your slides, with just a few clicks.
 Just click on some content on a slide that you want try an Animation with, then click on the Animations menu.
 You will see options like “Appear”, “Fade” “Fly In”, etc. Click one to see what it will look like when applied to the content you've selected!
 Note that it's pretty easy to tweak how the animation works with the controls on the right of the Animation window – Effect Options, Trigger (does it start when you click, immediately after another animation, etc.?), Duration, Delay, etc. Don't be afraid to experiment!